California 500 Qualification Heat 2

 - Eagle 72 (Johnny Parsons Jr): New to Leader Card Racers in time for the TWS race at the start of 1973.
 Raced by Mike Mosley as the #98 Leader Card entry.
 Then taken to the Indy 500 as a backup, renumbered #97, and qualified by Rick Muther.
 It was then Mosley's short track car, and raced by Muther at Pocono and by Johnny Parsons Jr at Ontario and at the late-season races.
 Presumably for Parsons again at Ontario in March 1974.
 Then Mosley's short track car when he wasn't using his new 1974 Eagle.
 Signs of repairs to the left side of this car allow it to be identified from 1975 onwards.
 It was raced by George Snider as the #97 at Ontario at the start of 1975, then by Steve Krisiloff in the Indy 500 as the #98 and later in the season as the #98 and then the #10.
 For 1976, the car was sold to Patrick Santello and was his #65 City of Syracuse or S&M Electric entry that season for Larry Dickson and Lee Kunzman.
 Then to Gus and Richard Hoffman (Milford, OH) of Hoffman Racing for 1977 and entered for Jerry Grant and later Joe Saldana as the #69.
 Driven again by Saldana in 1978 and 1979.
 Also appeared once for Bob Frey in 1980.
 Reappeared briefly in 1982 when it was entered by George T. Smith's GTS Racing as the #86 Empress Traveler for Al Loquasto.
 Sold by Smith to Chuck Haines (St Louis, MO) who sold it to Bob Colllings (Boston, MA) in April 1985.
 Retained by Collings and now forms part of the auto collection in The Collings Foundation (Stow, MA).

 - Eagle 68 (Tom Sneva): Dan Gurney's #48 Olsonite entry at the 1968 Indy 500 was a new 1968 Eagle fitted with the Gurney Weslake Ford 303 ci stock block V8 engine.
 This car was highly successful on road courses later in the year, Gurney winning at IRP, twice at Mosport and at Riverside.
 The car was sold to Marshall Robbins of Jim Robbins Co. for 1969 and crew chief Jim Spangler fitted a Ford turbo for Lee Roy Yarbrough to drive at the Indy 500.
 Robbins and Spangler brought the car back to the Speedway for 1970 for Yarbrough to drive.
 It was last seen with the Robbins team at Ontario in 1970.
 This was later identified by Carl Hungness as the car raced by Mike Mosley at the 1972 Indy 500, but when the car moved from Robbins to the AJ Watson/Leader Card team is unclear.
 Mosley crashed this car at the 1972 Indy 500, and was again injured.
 Photographs of the car at this race show several diagonal rows of rivets at the back of the tub on the left, indicating a major repair.
 This pattern of rivets then identifies the car in pictures at Ontario in 1972, at Ontario in 1973, and in the present day.
 After the 1972 Indy 500, Rick Muther used the team's other 1968 Eagle until Mosley again returned from his injuries in September, and this ex-Robbins car was ready for him to drive at the Ontario 500.
-One or other of the team's 1968 Eagles was raced by Mosley again at Trenton in early 1973, by Johnny Parsons Jr at Milwaukee and by Tom Sneva at Ontario, and as this can be identified as the ex-Robbins car in the latter race, it is assumed the same car was used in the other races.
-Retained by the Wilke family.
+The team's other 1968 Eagle was donated to the IMS Museum in January 1973, leaving this car to act as a backup to Leader Card Racer's new 1972/73 Eagles.
+It was raced by Mosley again at Trenton in early 1973, by Johnny Parsons Jr at Milwaukee and by Tom Sneva at Ontario.
+That was the last time it was seen on a racetrack, but in 1978 it was sitting in Jim Hurtubise's garage at the Indy 500 wearing #54 with its rear wing acting as a drinks table.
+By 1995, it had been restored to 1972 livery and was hanging in the roof of AJ Watson's shop.
+Since then, the car has been retained by the Wilke family.

 - Eagle 72 (Dick Simon): To Dick Simon, fitted with a Foyt-Ford V8 turbo engine and first raced as his #44 Travelodge entry at Phoenix in November 1972, where he was second fastest in Friday practice.
 Raced by Simon through 1973 and 1974 as the #44, retaining its Travelodge sponsorship until mid-1974.
 Returned in 1975 with Bruce Cogle Ford backing and in 1976 with Lan Hairpieces and later Robyn CB sponsorship when it was driven by Roger Rager.
 Not at Indy in 1977 but later in the year it was acquired by Nick Krantz and entered for Phil Threshie, still as the #44 but now with Mr. Golden Sunflower sponsorship.
 Crashed by Threshie in practice for the 1977 California 500 at Ontario and not seen again.